hotohoto/study-notes/dev/blender.md

 ## Animation

-- basics
-    - add animation properties
-    - add key frame
-    - choose another time point
-    - change the animation properties
-    - add key frame
+(data structure)
 - object / armature
     - animation_data
         - nla_tracks
-        - track
+            - track (can have multiple strips)
                 - strips
                     - strip
-    - action
+        - action (current action to be edited and played on top of NLA tracks)
             - fcurves
                 - fcurve
                     - key_frame_points
+(basic concepts)
+- action
+    - the actual key frames are saved here
+- `animation_data.action`
+    - the active action
+    - optional
+    - for editing and also the main track which is played on top of the other NLA tracks
+- strip
+    - an instance of an action
+(basic usage)
+- add animation properties
+- add key frame
+    - It is added into object.animation_data.action
+- choose another time point
+- change the animation properties
+- add key frame

 ## Physics